DaveBackus/Data_Bootcamp/docs/_build/_sources/projects.txt

 `R bloggers <http://www.r-bloggers.com/>`_.
 Another aggregator.
 The focus is on R applications, but they're very good.
+Most of them come with code and data.
 You might take one and convert it to Python.

 `Flowing data <http://flowingdata.com/>`_.